Fractional CTO alternative for AI-built software

 We already have a team, do we still need Veriploy?

 It can be worth it.
 Veriploy is designed as a technical sparring partner for software and as an independent second opinion.
-Your team keeps building, Veriploy reviews repo and CVEs continuously, prioritises findings by hand and gives a judgement before releases, without interfering in your internal leadership.
+Your team keeps building, I review repo and CVEs continuously, prioritise findings by hand and give a judgement before releases, without interfering in your internal leadership.

 How does the move to Wevelsiep Advisory work?